simeononsecurity/simeononsecurity.ch/content/articles/what-is-a-common-indicator-of-a-phishing-attempt/index.en.md

 Another indicator is the use of **urgent language** in the email.
 Phishers often create a sense of urgency to prompt immediate action from the recipient.
 They may claim that there is an issue with the recipient's account or that their account will be suspended if they don't take immediate action.
 By instilling a sense of panic, phishers aim to bypass the recipient's critical thinking and make them more likely to fall for the scam.

 Phishing emails often contain **grammar and spelling mistakes**.
 While no communication is entirely error-free, legitimate organizations typically maintain a certain level of professionalism and accuracy in their emails.
 Phishers, on the other hand, may not pay close attention to grammar and spelling, resulting in noticeable errors.
-These mistakes can be a red flag and indicate that the email is not from a trusted source.
+These mistakes can be a red flag and indicate that the email isn't from a trusted source.

 It's important to be wary of **suspicious URLs** in phishing emails.
 Phishers often include links that appear legitimate but actually redirect to malicious websites designed to steal personal information.
 Hovering over the link without clicking on it can reveal the actual destination URL.
 If the link's destination doesn't match the expected website or seems suspicious, it's best to avoid clicking on it.